AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### bit Manipulation:
-- Solved  on leetcode with tc of O(log2n)) and sc of O(1) Beats 92.24% in runtime and 63.91% in Memory with JavaScript
+- Solved Convert a Number to Hexadecimal on leetcode with tc of O(log2n)) and sc of O(1) Beats 92.24% in runtime and 63.91% in Memory with JavaScript